awsdocs/elb-application-load-balancers-user-guide/doc_source/tutorial-application-load-balancer-cli.md

    aws elbv2 describe-target-health --target-group-arn targetgroup-arn
    ```

-## Add an HTTPS Listener<a name="https-listener-aws-cli"></a>
+## Add an HTTPS listener<a name="https-listener-aws-cli"></a>

 If you have a load balancer with an HTTP listener, you can add an HTTPS listener as follows\.

 **To add an HTTPS listener to your load balancer**

 1. Create an SSL certificate for use with your load balancer using one of the following methods:
    + Create or import the certificate using AWS Certificate Manager \(ACM\)\.
-For more information, see [Request a Certificate](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request.html) or [Importing Certificates](https://docs.aws.amazon.com/acm/latest/userguide/import-certificate.html) in the *AWS Certificate Manager User Guide*\.
+For more information, see [Request a certificate](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request.html) or [Importing certificates](https://docs.aws.amazon.com/acm/latest/userguide/import-certificate.html) in the *AWS Certificate Manager User Guide*\.
    + Upload the certificate using AWS Identity and Access Management \(IAM\)\.
-For more information, see [Working with Server Certificates](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_server-certs.html) in the *IAM User Guide*\.
+For more information, see [Working with server certificates](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_server-certs.html) in the *IAM User Guide*\.

 1. Use the [create\-listener](https://docs.aws.amazon.com/cli/latest/reference/elbv2/create-listener.html) command to create the listener with a default rule that forwards requests to your target group\.
 You must specify an SSL certificate when you create an HTTPS listener\.
 Note that you can specify an SSL policy other than the default using the `--ssl-policy` option\.